How can you use restrictive covenants to protect your business?

 It is vital that your restrictive covenants are properly worded to ensure that they offer the right protection to an employer.

 By speaking to a solicitor, you can be confident that any restrictive covenants fully protect your business.
+You can find more information on how we can help you draft contracts of employment to protect your business here.

 Contact the specialist solicitors at LawforEmployers today